andrewjmead/wpsites/README.md

 🥳

-That's it!
-You should now see your first WordPress site in your browser.

-This is just the beginning.
-Read on to see how you can create and customize your site templates.
+Creating your first site is just the beginning.
+Read on to learn how you can build your own templates to create sites specific to your needs!

-# Things to keep in mind

-1. WPSites uses WP-CLI behind the scenes
-2. WPSites is not a server and doesn't care how you're localhost sites are being served up

 # Creating your own templates